Vidxyz/paypoc/docs/invariants.md

 **Invariant:** The payments service must never compute or maintain account balances.
 All balance queries must go through the ledger service.

 **Enforcement:**
-- Payments service must not have any balance calculation logic
+- Payments service must not have any balance derivation logic
 - Payments service must not cache balances
 - All balance queries must be synchronous calls to the ledger service
 - Code reviews must verify no balance computation exists in payments service

-**Rationale:** The ledger is the single source of truth.
+**Rationale:** The ledger is the system of record for money.
 Allowing balance computation in the payments service would create multiple sources of truth and potential inconsistencies.

 **Design Decision:** This is a strict architectural constraint.
 If the payments service needs a balance, it must query the ledger service synchronously, even if this impacts latency.

 ---

+### 5. Ledger Writes Only After Money Movement

+**Invariant:** The ledger is only written when money movement is guaranteed or has occurred.
+Payment creation is metadata only and must not trigger ledger writes.

+**Enforcement:**
+- Ledger writes must only occur after:
+  - Authorization (if money movement is guaranteed at authorization)
+  - Capture (money has moved)
+  - Refund (money has moved)
+  - Dispute (money movement has occurred)
+- Payment creation must NOT write to ledger (no money has moved yet)
+- Code must validate that ledger writes are only triggered by confirmed money movement events
+- Webhook handlers must verify money movement before writing to ledger

+**Rationale:** The ledger records actual financial transactions.
+Writing to the ledger before money movement occurs would create incorrect financial records and violate the principle that the ledger is the system of record for money.

+**Design Decision:** Payment creation stores metadata in the Payments Service database only.
+Ledger writes happen asynchronously after Stripe (or other PSP) confirms money movement via webhooks.

+---

-### 5. Ledger Service Rejects Unbalanced Writes
+### 6. Ledger Service Rejects Unbalanced Writes

 **Invariant:** The ledger service must reject any write operation that does not balance to zero.
 This rejection must happen before any database commit.